-Digital Brisbane facilitates a number of programs for kids, startups and small businesses.
-Find out more about the programs and events below.
+Digital Brisbane facilitates a number of programs for kids, startups and small businesses to make it easier to work, grow, learn, contribute and ultimately live in Brisbane.

 CoderDojo Brisbane is proud to be the first CoderDojo program running in Australia and is a Brisbane Marketing initiative of the Digital Brisbane Strategy.